 The Toddler Classroom is a joyful space where teachers begin to introduce the Montessori concepts, but still prioritizes gross motor play, fun, and curiosity.
 They follow their own schedule as needed.
 The day consists of a shorter lesson time of 1-1.5 hours, group circles with songs and stories, craft, recess, group play and socialization, and snack.
 There is an extra recess in the morning, weather permitting.
 Children at this age are incredibly sensitive to language, so English and Spanish are introduced to prepare them for language proficiency.
-The Toddler Program is available on Tuesday and Thursday.
+The Toddler Program is available Monday through Thursday.

 Preschool/Kindergarten Classroom (Ages 3-6)